advancedresearch/advancedresearch.github.io/blog/2022-11-26-about-the-rush-to-contemporary-philosophical-positions.md

 *In this blog post I argue that people ought not to hurry toward making philosphical positions their own, due to the extremely high probability of being wrong.
-Instead, the power to choose a philosphical position should itself be treated as enough to introduce a disturbance to the experiment that is being studied, which is the philosopher examining the philosopher’s life.
+Instead, the power to choose a philosophical position should itself be treated as enough to introduce a disturbance to the experiment that is being studied, which is the philosopher examining the philosopher’s life.
 Instead, I argue for a view where a philosophical position is studied as in a “what if” scenario.
 This view itself, is also a “what if”, et cetera.*